-It is a tear-jerker; and when Underwood performed it last week she, too, broke down with emotion, largely for the fact of her tribute to so many who lost their lives recently in such a tragic way.
+It is a tear-jerker; and when Underwood performed it at CMA she, too, broke down with emotion, largely for the fact of her tribute to so many who lost their lives recently in such a tragic way.

 I’ve listened to Underwood’s powerful and crystal-clear voice as she did the song, and she’s wonderful.
 However, I will swear to you here that there’s a version of it that I like even better.

 If you go to YouTube and type in Charlie Daniel’s name, the fiddle player, you’ll hear him perform the song at George Jones’ funeral in April of 2013, at the Grand Ol’ Opry.
 Daniels’ voice is not as polished as Underwood’s – not as pretty – with that wide vibrato of his.
 But the sincerity with which he sings, the phrasing he uses, the familiar and customary hat, jeans and boots…and the country band accompaniment with strings and steel guitar brings tears to my eyes every time I hear it.
 And, I listen to that tune often, because I believe…and I love the simple, classic country sound.